jarviscanada/jarvis_data_eng_BrandonWong/README.md

 I am an aspiring software engineer who enjoys piecing blocks together: be it ideas from disciplines, people from different teams, or applications from different industries.
 I have a strong technical skills and an academic background in engineering, full-stack development and web design.
 My passion lies in solving business problems to communicate complex ideas to non-technical stakeholders.
 In Ensemble Technologies Inc., I collaborated with a team of six to transform a client’s mobile car inspection application to reduce the client service time by 20%.
 In my undergraduate studies, I've taken on various leadership roles leading teams of 3+ developers to build 5+ full-stack applications that satisfies a clients' needs.
 I was able to adjust to different team dynamics, translate from requirements to manageable tasks and meet to tight timeframes.
-I graduated in April 2024 and I'm interested in full-time software developer roles.
+I graduated in April 2024 at McGill University in Software Engineering and I'm interested in full-time software developer roles.
 Please feel free to get in touch with me via email at brandon-wh-wong@outlook.com.

 ## Skills